-In this series of blog posts, we’ll dive into the seven letters from Jesus to the churches in Revelation chapters two & three.
+In this series of blog posts, we’ll dive into the seven letters from Jesus to the churches in Revelation chapters 2-3.
 As we do, we’ll discover what Jesus has to say to these churches that, with one exception, needed to be revitalized.

 King Jesus knows His churches, Rev. 2:1

 The first letter – to the church in Ephesus – gives us a glimpse into Jesus’ sovereignty over His Church.
 He begins the description of Himself by saying, “Thus says the one who holds the seven stars in his right hand and who walks among the seven golden lampstands” (Rev. 2:1).
 Jesus says that He holds the seven stars (most likely referring to the pastors of the churches) in His right hand, and that He walks among the churches themselves (seven golden lampstands).